Sqeeq/WordChipper/README.md

-# WordChipper
+# Word Chipper
-Project for English 507 at UVic
+Project for English 507 at UVic (Summer 2017)